johnwcowan/r7rs-work/Srfi122Guide.md

 and have grown in complexity since then, but the core ideas are the same.

+This guide is partly a tutorial introduction to the SRFI, but also contains some less-technical reference material that may be more accessible to programmers who are not mathematicians.
+It is intended to be correct but definitely not complete.
+In case of discrepancies between this guide and the SRFI, the SRFI prevails.

 Arrays as defined in the SRFI are generalizations of ordinary Scheme vectors in two different ways.
 Whereas a vector is indexed by a single exact integer, arrays are indexed by multiple exact integers, one for each dimension of the array.
-Thus a one-dimensional array, like a vector, is indexed by a single number, and a two-dimensional array (a matrix) is indexed by two numbers representing the row and column.
+Thus a 1-dimensional array, like a vector, is indexed by a single number, and a 2-dimensional array (a matrix) is indexed by two numbers representing the row and column.

+To avoid confusion, this guide uses the term "vector" to refer only to Scheme vectors, never to 1-dimensional arrays.
-The number of dimensions available is unlimited.
+The number of dimensions available is unlimited, although the reference implementation is most efficient when handling arrays with 4 dimensions or less.

 In addition, whereas the smallest index of a Scheme vector is always 0, the smallest index of each dimension of an array can be any exact integer.
-For example, a matrix may have 100 rows numbered from 0 to 99 and 11 columns numbered from -5 to +5.
+For example, a matrix may have 100 rows numbered from 1 to 100 and 11 columns numbered from -5 to +5.

 It is possible to simulate arrays with vectors of vectors (of vectors ...), but at considerable cost in efficiency.